oversword/super-small-state-machine/README.md

 ### Traverse a condition by iterating on the then and else clauses.

-Run `post` on the result to allow the interception of the condition method.
+Run `post` on the output to allow the interception of the condition method.

 Copy over the original properties to preserve any custom symbols.

-Copy over the `'if'` property

 Iterate on the `'then'` clause if it exists